LeeBoYin/vue-layout-system/docs/src/components/LayoutColumns.md

 # LayoutColumns

-`LayoutColumns` divide a space evenly into columns, arranging contents into the columns in order.
+`LayoutColumns` divides a space evenly into columns, arranging contents into the columns in order.

 <Doc-LayoutColumnsDoc />